 - How many team members use our product/service?
 Which departments?

 - What were your challenges before using our product/service/process?

-- What made you leave our competitor to come to us?
+- What made you leave your previous solution for our product?

 - What features or tools have been the most helpful for your business?